Preventive maintenance: definition and tips

 If you have already established one, update it regularly

 If your program has not been recently thoroughly updated, most probably it doesn’t contain anymore the right activities.
-And without the right content, your preventive maintenance routines wouldn’t generate the desired results.
+And without the right content, your preventative maintenance routines wouldn’t generate the desired results.
 It is important to consider that in the successful preventive maintenance programs inspections don’t cause production interruption and are performed while equipment is running.
 Some of the crucial questions to be asked while planning your new or updated schedules include:

 - How much a consequence of a breakdown of a component will cost a company?